Youssef-ADOUIRI/Matrix/README.md

   In the code include the library using :
   #include "Matrix/matrix.h"

- comand line to simply compile your program: g++ YOURFILENAME.cpp -LMatrix -lMatrix -o EXECUTABLE_NAME
+ comand line to simply compile your program using GCC compiler : g++ YOURFILENAME.cpp -LMatrix -lMatrix -o EXECUTABLE_NAME

  -------------